 The Tech reviews its long-lived assets for impairment whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 When it is determined the carrying value of long-lived assets may not be recoverable, The Tech measures any impairment based on projected discounted cash flows using a discount rate commensurate with the risk inherent in its current operating model.
-To date, The Tech has not recorded any impairment of its long-lived assets.
+The Tech has not recorded any impairment of its long-lived assets through June 30, 2021.